Accelerating Edge Inference for Distributed MoE Models with Latency-Optimized Expert Placement: Introduction

 \para{Importance and challenges of expert placement.} Despite its advantages, collaborative MoE edge inference still faces challenges, particularly inter-GPU/server communication latency.
 Existing distributed MoE inference methods~\cite{shoeybi2019megatron,go2025moetuner,deepseek2025eplb} including EP solutions designed for datacenters are unsuitable in edge scenarios due to two reasons: (i) edge servers vary in GPU memory, compute capacity, and network reliability, unlike datacenters with uniform hardware and high-speed interconnects; and (ii) redirecting requests across locations is costly, making it essential to process in proximity to data, a core principle of edge computing.
 These constraints call for strategic expert placement to reduce inference latency by maximizing local execution and minimizing remote calls.
 Additionally, expert activation patterns vary across servers due to user behavior and workload differences.
 While stable over short periods, longer-term shifts can degrade performance if placements remain fixed.
 Lightweight, periodical placement adjustment is needed to adapt layouts as workloads evolve, without complex migration protocols or frequent re-optimization.

 \para{Insights.} Fortunately, the inherent sparsity and modularity of MoE models offer an opportunity to address these challenges.
 Since only a small subset of experts is activated per input, systems can be designed to favor local execution.
 As explored in Section~\ref{sec:Activation_Patterns}, servers often exhibit distinct patterns of expert activation due to varying user tasks and input distributions, allowing each node to prioritize caching its most frequently accessed experts.
 As shown in Fig.~\ref{fig:moe_collaboration}, Server 1 and Server 2 each store only four out of eight experts, strategically selecting those most relevant to their local workloads.
 Consequently, Server 2 can process inputs routed to Experts 4 and 7 entirely locally, while Server 1 incurs occasional cross-server communication.
 Crucially, such remote calls remain infrequent, keeping end-to-end latency within acceptable bounds.
-Leveraging these insights, we propose \name, a novel \underline{D}istributed \underline{a}ctivatio\underline{n}-aware \underline{c}ollaborativ\underline{e} MoE inference system tailored to resource-constrained edge environments.
+Leveraging these insights, we propose \name, a novel Distributed activation-aware collaborative MoE inference system tailored to resource-constrained edge environments.
 Our approach explicitly addresses the challenges of memory limitations, communication overhead, and workload heterogeneity, while capitalizing on the sparse activation patterns intrinsic to MoE architectures.
 The key contributions of this work are:

 \begin{enumerate}[wide, labelindent=0pt] \item \emph{System Design.} We introduce \name, a novel distributed inference system for collaborative MoE serving across memory-constrained, heterogeneous edge servers.
 It exploits activation sparsity and local workload patterns to minimize cross-server communication and enable scalable deployment.